WebOrigami/docs/src/content/pattern/interface.md

 {{ pattern-intro/flat/object.js }}
 ```

-This module exports an explorable graph that wraps the JavaScript object containing the markdown data.
+This module exports an async graph that wraps the JavaScript object containing the markdown data.
 For now, this wrapper can only handle a flat object — later we will extend this to handle hierarchical objects.

-## Test the object graph
+## Test the object dictionary

-The first thing we can do with this explorable object is programmatically verify it implements the Explorable interface.
+The first thing we can do with this object dictionary is programmatically verify it implements the AsyncDictionary interface.

 ```{{'js'}}
 /* src/flat/object.test.js */